Zuchos/Zuchos.github.io/source/_posts/2015-05-23-how-to-write-a-subscriber-for-akka-streams.markdown

 comments: true
 categories: [scala, akka, akka-http, akka-streams]
 ---
-Recently I started using *akka-http* and what I was trying to achieve was to receive data from request, send response that the data were received successfully and then, process it asynchronously.
+Recently I started using *akka-http* and what I was trying to achieve was to receive data from request, send response that the data were received successfully and then process it asynchronously.
 I started with empty *akka-http* service:

 {% codeblock SimpleService lang:scala https://github.com/Zuchos/akka-http-with-steams/blob/master/src/main/scala/pl/zuchos/example/NaiveGsServer.scala %}